-The threat level towards vessels linked to Operation Poseidon Archer - shown in the table below - reflects the uncertainty about the peace process in Gaza, the Houthis track record in upholding ceasefire agreements, as well as restraint shown by all belligerents during the past weeks.
+The threat level towards vessels linked to Operation Poseidon Archer - shown in the table below - reflects the uncertainty about the peace proces ceasefire agreements, as well as restraint shown by all belligerents during the past weeks.

-Though there have been no attacks in the past month by the Houthis, this is not indicative of a continued commitment to stop the attacks.
-The cessation in strikes is first and foremost dependent on the progress of the situation in Gaza.
+Though there have been no attacks in over two months by the Houthis, this is not indicative of a continued commitment to stop the attacks.
+The cessation in strikes is first and foremost dependent on the progress of the situation in Gaza, and the Houthis' politic